Jeyso215/Ultimate-2025-Data-Broker-Opt-Out-Service-Comparison/.github/ISSUE_TEMPLATE/add_new_service.md

 ---
-name: Feature request
+name: New service request
-about: Suggest an idea for this project
+about: Suggest a new data-broker opt-out service
 title: ''
 labels: ''
 assignees: ''